AjithRamachandran/WikiPlus/README.md

 ## Getting Started

-Go to this [Website](http://www.mediafire.com/folder/j0oo616dvoznt/WikiPlus) to download the Latest release
+Go to this [Link](https://github.com/AjithRamachandran/WikiPlus/releases) or this [Website](http://www.mediafire.com/folder/j0oo616dvoznt/WikiPlus) to download the Latest release

 ### Prerequisites